HIMALAYAN MOUNTAIN GOATS AND SHEEP

 Himalayan Tahr

-Himalayan tahr are herbivores, subsisting on grass, shrubs, and trees.
-The graze mostly in the morning and evening and rests in the middle of the day in a quiet, hidden place.
-The gestation period is seven months, and usually only one kid is born at a time.
-The young tahr nurses for about six months, and may follow its mother for up to two years.
+Himalayan tahr are herbivores, mainly eating grass, shrubs, and tree parts.
+They graze mostly in the morning and evening and rest in the middle of the day in a quiet, hidden place.
 In the wild, tahr can live up to 15 years, though ten years is more typical.
 Males and females with their young live in separate groups, which join in the mating season.
-When fighting males lock horns and try to knock each other off balance.
-Young are born in May and June.

 Argali